 As we quickly discovered, even the more secluded, shaded areas were heaving with personal trainers, entire yoga classes and what can only be described as a ‘Matador Training Center’ in the middle of the park.

-Though genuinely packed with early-morning athletes, Viveros de Coyoacán is great for a work-out if you stay in the university town (Ciudad Universitaria) or in Coyoacán.
+Though genuinely packed with early-morning athletes, Viveros de Coyoacan is great for a work-out if you stay in the university town (Ciudad Universitaria) or in Coyoacán.
 The park comes complete with workout instruments and even wooden distance markers on the side of the paths in 100-meter increments for runner to keep an exact kilometer count, plus fruit stands just outside the exits will mix any type of ‘agua fresca’ or fruit juice to taste – prefect for after a morning run.
 So if you want to run – pack your running shoes.
 If you want to relax, pack a blanket, a book, and maybe some snacks for a little picnic.

 Once the morning fitness madness subsides, the lush, green and virtually tourist-free Viveros de Coyocan is an excellent picnic spot between palm and pine trees, or to admire the enormous plant gardens (the name Viveros is Spanish for nurse plantery), tree sculptures, or tame the black and gray squirrels that scuttle throughout the forest.